MetOp: The MetOp constellation

-Prior to the launch of Metop-C, Metop-A and Metop-B were operated in a co-planar orbit approximately half an orbit apart.
-With the launch of Metop-C, the three Metop satellites initially share the same orbit separated by approximately a third of an orbit, albeit with Metop-A drifting in LTAN.
-However, after Summer 2020 Metop-C was relocated to be approximately half an orbit apart from Metop-B, with Metop-A held between the other Metops in preparation for its disposal.
-Metop-B and Metop-C High Rate Picture Transmission (HRPT) transmits real-time data continuously.
+Prior to the launch of MetOp-C, MetOp-A and MetOp-B were operated in a co-planar orbit approximately half an orbit apart.
+With the launch of MetOp-C, the three MetOp satellites initially share the same orbit separated by approximately a third of an orbit, albeit with MetOp-A drifting in LTAN.
+However, after Summer 2020 MetOp-C was relocated to be approximately half an orbit apart from MetOp-B, with MetOp-A held between the other MetOp satellites in preparation for its disposal.
+MetOp-B and MetOp-C High Rate Picture Transmission (HRPT) transmits real-time data continuously.

-Metop-A had its orbit lowered by performing 23 apogee manoeuvres to almost empty its fuel tanks and is expected to re-enter the earth's atmosphere within 25 years.
-Metop-A was decommissioned on 30 November 2021, so now only Metop-B and C remain phased approximately 180 degrees apart.
+MetOp-A had its orbit lowered by performing 23 apogee manoeuvres to almost empty its fuel tanks and is expected to re-enter the Earth's atmosphere within 25 years.
+MetOp-A was decommissioned on 30 November 2021, after which only MetOp-B and C remain phased approximately 180 degrees apart.
+The final Out of Plane manoeuvre was performed on MetOp-B in September 2022 meaning that MetOp-B is following a similar LTAN drift strategy to MetOp-A, but 6 years later.
+Due to LTAN drift, MetOp-B left the reference orbit ground track in October 2023, to ensure phase separation with MetOp-C. MetOps will be rephased after launch of the first MetOp-SG, such that a tandem mission between MetOp-SGA1 and MetOp-C can be performed to cross calibrate old and new instruments.
+After the tandem mission all MetOps will be phased such that they are either half or quarter of an orbit apart.